Published June 5, 2026 · Updated July 6, 2026

 Ingredients

-- 1 cup Red Lentils you can substitute with yellow lentils if preferred; just note the cooking time might vary slightly
+- 1 cup red lentils rinsed; yellow lentils also work, cooking time may vary slightly

 - 1 tsp ground cumin

-- Optional Garnishes: Fresh herbs (like cilantro or parsley) and a squeeze of lemon juice
+- fresh cilantro or parsley and a squeeze of lemon juice optional garnish

 Equipment